Centre for Talented Youth Ireland: Secondary school programmes

-Note that the CAT (85th to 95th percentile) version of the program ends after two weeks and so has a slightly different course matter.
+The CAT (for children in the 85th to 95th percentile) version of the programme ends after two weeks and so has a slightly different course matter.

-Weekdays in the summer programme are highly structured.
-Classes run from 9am to 3pm, with an hour's break for lunch.
-Activities take place from 3.15pm to 5pm, supervised by the residential assistants (RAs).
-Between 5pm and 6:30pm students have dinner and are required to attend a meeting with their RA group.
-6:30pm to 8:30pm is taken up by the study period, which is supervised by the teaching assistant.
-Social time takes place between 8:30pm and 10pm, with lights-out at 10.30pm.
+Weekdays in the summer programme are highly structured, with lectures from 9am to 3pm, with a lunch break.
+Activities take place from 3.15pm to 5pm, supervised by the residential assistants (RAs), while from 5pm and 6:30pm students have dinner and are required to attend a meeting with their RA group.
+6:30pm to 8:30pm is taken up by the study period, which is supervised by the teaching assistant, and social time takes place between 8:30pm and 10pm, with lights-out at 10.30pm.

-On weekends, social activities such as discos, shopping trips, visits to the cinema, excursions to various interesting sights in Ireland, talent shows, mock casino nights and so on are organised.
+On weekends, social activities such as discos, shopping trips, visits to the cinema, excursions to various interesting sights in Ireland and talent shows are organised.

 Early University Entrance

 EUE is a programme for Transition Year students in secondary school.
-Like the summer programme, it runs on DCU's campus, with students covering two modules (equivalent to what a first year college student in DCU would study) over a school semester, one day a week each week (usually Fridays).
-In 2018 subjects included Law & Politics, Business, Engineering, and Psychology.
-EUE is open to CAT and CTY qualifying students.
+Like the summer programme, it runs on a DCU campus, with students covering two modules (equivalent to what a first year college student in DCU would study) over a semester, one day a week each week, each day having at least 2 different subjects.
+In 2018, subjects included Law & Politics, Business, Engineering, and Psychology.
+EUE is open to CAT- and CTY-qualifying students.